 It can support a maximum transfer speed of 12Mbps.
 This version has been long overshadowed by the USB 2.0 due to its higher rate of transfer.

 Today, the most used USB version is USB 2.0, followed by USB 3.0, whose popularity rapidly increases.
 Most devices today are compliant with version USB 2.0 and USB 3.0.
 It’s what you need to consider for a MIDI to USB cable solution.

 4. Select USB to MIDI Cable Based on Pin Configurations.

-The type-A is one of the most popular USB connecting standard.
+Type-A is one of the most popular USB connecting standards.
 Host devices like computers, desktops, and gaming consoles use Type-A cable interfaces.
 Type A connectors make use of friction to keep themselves stuck in one place.
 They are easy to use and are available in both micro and mini variations.

 USB Type B

-Printers made use of type B wires initially.
-However, Android smartphones have taken the place of printers now.
-Along with that, external hard drives also make use of Type B cables.
-Type B connectors are available in both Micro and Mini versions.
+Printers used type B wires initially, and however, Android smartphones have taken the place of printers now.
+Along with that, external hard drives also make use of Type B cables, and type B connectors are available in both Micro and Mini versions.

-One of the USPs of the Type C MIDI to USB cable is that it offers reverse plug orientation.
+One of the Type C MIDI USPs to USB cable is that it offers reverse plug orientation.
 Reverse plug Orientation allows users to plug in their USBs correctly each time.
-Type C supports version 3.1 and offers a maximum transfer speed of about 10Gbps.
-It boasts of a power output of almost 20V and 5A.
-With such high power, the Type C connector can easily cater to the power requirements of a laptop.
+Type C supports version 3.1 and provides a maximum transfer speed of about 10Gbps.
+It boasts a power output of almost 20V and 5A.
+With such high power, the Type C connector can easily cater to the power requirements.
 It’s a popular MIDI to USB cable solution today.

-Type C cables also offer Bi-directional power.
-It means you can not only charge your phone with your laptop but also use it the other way around.
+Type C cables also offer Bi-directional power, and it means you can not only charge your phone with your laptop but also use it the other way around.